skulltech/sumit-ghosh.com/_pages/about.md

 ### Profile

 I am a cosmopolitan currently living in _New Delhi_, India.
-I like to think of myself as an intellectual, but definitely not tfw to smart.
+I like to think of myself as an intellectual, but definitely not > tfw to intelligent.
 I like to read books, a lot, especially non-fiction.
 You can find my _Goodreads_ profile [here](https://www.goodreads.com/user/show/63000435-sumit-ghosh).
-Other than that, I indulge in philosophy, computers, photography, music, films and travelling.
-I know that list seems a little too long, what can I say, I guess I am protean.
+Other than that, I indulge in an eclectic variety of _stuff_: philosophy, computers, photography, music, films, travelling, and [so on and so on](https://www.youtube.com/watch?v=B0c2LjKdqqw).

 Psychometrics —

   - MBTI: INTP.
   - Big Five: High Openness.
 Low Conscientiousness, Extraversion, Agreeableness and Neuroticism.